 Winter aconite ushers in spring like none of the other unusual flower bulbs I mention here.
 The yellow burst of color from Eranthis hyemalis appears very early, often in February, and is always the first thing blooming in my garden every year.
 Though winter aconite flowers are only three or four inches high, they make me giddy every time I spot their sunny yellow.
 A member of the buttercup family, this plant is deer resistant and thrives under a great deal of neglect (ask me, I know!).
-This is a great source for winter aconite bulbs, if you want to plant some, too.
+This is a good source for winter aconite bulbs, if you want to plant some, too.

 Another North American native bulb well-worth growing, the trout lily, Erythronium americium, bears nodding yellow blossoms with recurved petals.
 Standing ten to twelve inches tall, each flower stalk produces multiple flowers.
 The thick, glossy green leaves are lovely even when the plant isn’t in bloom.
 Trout lilies bloom in April in my garden, and they definitely do best in dense to moderate shade.
 In late spring, after flowering ends, the foliage dies back and the plant shifts into dormancy.
 But don’t let that stop you from growing these unusual flower bulbs because the springtime show is spectacular.
-Here’s my favorite source for this special little bulb.
+Here’s a source for this special little bulb.

 Spanish bluebells, Hyacinthoides hispanica, are such lovely harbingers of spring.
 Their straight stems of nodding, bell-shaped flowers stand above strap-like foliage for three to four weeks in the early spring.
 These unusual flower bulbs spread quickly, forming nice-sized clumps and colonies after just a few years time.
 This plant does best in woodland or shaded garden areas with soil rich in organic matter, though it will also grow in average garden soil without trouble.
 You can find top-sized bulbs for your own garden here.

 The snowflake flower, Leucojum aestivum, always surprises me.
 Unlike snowdrops (Galanthus sp.), these guys don’t come into flower until late spring.
 Their pendulous, skirt-like flowers bloom on foot-tall stalks, and they make a lovely accompaniment to late tulips and bleeding hearts.
 They’re so graceful looking and will naturalize quickly, especially if the bulbs are planted in drifts.
-Here’s an inexpensive source for this lovely little bulb.
+Here’s a source for this lovely little bulb.

 Of all the many unusual flower bulbs out there, Pushkinia, or striped squill, are definitely near the top of my list.
 And, the bees love them almost as much as I do!
 Their five-inch-tall spikes of flowers appear in early spring, and each white petal is centered with a stripe of blue.
 That blue stripe serves as a runway for pollinators who take advantage of the early source of nectar and pollen.
 A spring-flowering bulb that’s best appreciated close-up, I recommend planting it at the edge of woodland garden, walkways, and stepping stone paths.
 I got my Puschkinia bulbs from here.

 Hardy cyclamen are always a surprise treat for gardeners, because unlike these other unusual flower bulbs, Cyclamen cilicicum blooms in the late summer and fall, rather than in the spring.
 Yep, that’s right: hardy cyclamen strut their stuff late in the season, a time that most bulb growers ignore.
 Hardy to USDA Zone 5, hardy cyclamen thrive in most garden areas with average soil.
 Though they’re fairly slow growing, with a bit of patience and time, they’ll form a lovely colony.
 Their variegated leaves and pink, recurved flowers are deer resistant, too.
-You can purchase this fun yet striking bulb plant here.
+You can purchase this fun yet striking bulb plant Here.